-People in the Northern Song, however, did not have our knowledge of the nutritional and medicinal value of tea.
-Why, then, did they drink tea out of the many beverages available to them?
-They could drink pure water for quenching the thirst or strong, stimulative beverage such as beer, or medicinal or non-medicinal decoctions.
+People in Northern Song China, however, did not have our knowledge of the nutritional and medicinal value of tea.
+Why, then, did they drink tea from the many beverages available?
+They could have drunk pure water to quench their thirst or a robust and intoxicating beverage such as beer or medicinal or non-medicinal concoctions.
 What was so enticing about tea?
-Apart from the benefits it brings to our health, we may consider the roles of tea in the eyes of elites and commoners of the Tang-Song period and look for better explanations for its popularity.
-Drinking tea was a cultural (Chapter 1), economic (Chapter 2), and artistic (Chapter 3) construct, not only a calculated health choice.
-Neither were religious promotion and ease of preservation the main motivations of drinking tea.
+Apart from its health benefits, we should consider the role of tea in the eyes of elites and commoners of the Tang-Song period and look for explanations for its popularity.
+Drinking tea was not only a conscious health choice; it had cultural, economic, and artistic meanings, which I discuss in chapters one, two, and three respectively.
+Religious reasons and its ability to be preserved were not the primary motivations for tea drinking.

 Not merely religion

-Zhu Zizhen, Victor Mair and Erling Hoh, James Benn, and George van Driem argue that Buddhists, Daoists, and other religious personages played an important role in turning the act of appreciating tea into a fashionable trend.
-It must be remembered, however, that these figures maintained a certain distance from the secular world.
-It would appear that the act of spreading tea cultures to a wider public fell on the shoulders of the scholars, officials, and artists who interacted with the religious persons and learned from them their tea-drinking habits.
-As Ronald Egan observes that tea was limited only to a small circle of literary writers, including recluses, immortals, and Buddhists in the Tang dynasty, this book argues that tea became universally popular in the Northern Song only when tea was often consumed by people of various walks of lives, including scholar-artists in office, royal family members, recluses, religious persons, and ordinary people.
+Zhu Zizhen, Victor Mair and Erling Hoh, James Benn, and George van Driem argue that Buddhists, Daoists, and other religious groups played an essential role in turning the act of appreciating tea into a fashionable trend.
+It must be remembered, however, that these figures maintained a distance from the secular world.
+It would appear that spreading tea culture to a broader public was caused by scholars, officials, and artists who interacted with religious people and adopted their tea-drinking habits.
+As Ronald Egan observes, tea was limited to a small circle of literary writers, including recluses, immortals, and Buddhists in the Tang dynasty.
+This book argues that tea became universally popular under the Northern Song when tea was often consumed by people from various walks of life, including scholar-artists in office, royal family members, recluses, religious persons, and commoners.

 Not merely health

-In his Classic of Tea, Lu Yu mentions that the flavor of tea is of the cold (han) energy, which can help quench the thirst (ke) and cool one down when one feels the hot (re) energy.
-People with headaches, dry eyes, and body aches can drink tea to alleviate their discomfort.
+In his Classic of Tea, Lu Yu mentions that the flavour of tea is of the cold energy (han), which can help quench thirst (ke) and cool one down when one feels hot energy (re).
+People with headaches, dry eyes, and body aches can drink tea to alleviate discomfort.
 However, Lu’s promotion of drinking tea for the sake of drinking tea implies that drinking tea was not a universal custom for the elites and commoners of his time.
-Had it been popular, Lu Yu would not have had to write his persuasive text to promote tea.
-For that part, Cai Xiang and Huizong were not primarily concerned with the medicinal qualities of tea in their tea text.
-Perhaps, by the Northern Song, drinking tea had become an essential part of their lives and they did not see the need to expend any effort to promote the medicinal functions of tea (but they were still interested in promoting specific types of tea).
-We can investigate the historic connections between tea and medicine in order to find out whether the Tang-Song people drank tea for its health benefits.
+Had it been popular, Lu Yu would not have had to write his text to promote it.
+For their part, Cai Xiang and Huizong were not primarily concerned with tea’s medicinal qualities in their tea text.
+Perhaps, by the Northern Song period, drinking tea had become an essential part of their lives, and they did not see the need to expend any effort to promote the medicinal benefits of tea (although they were still interested in promoting specific types of tea).
+We can investigate the historical connections between tea and medicine to determine whether the Tang-Song people drank tea for its health benefits.